 Apart from all the delicacies which include both the traditional and the modern dishes, Kolkata is widely known for its super delicious street foods.
 The wide range of foods in each of the Kolkata food trails include mouth-watering items like phuchkas, jhal muri, kathi roll, luchi alu-dom, ghugni, momo, mughlai parathas, chanar jilipi etc.

 In my current blog, I will be elaborating on the Kolkata food trail and will be listing the best street snacks from around the city along with the most recommended eatery.

 Kolkata Food Trail: A Yummilicious Introduction

 Though the emergence of street food into a popular cuisine in Kolkata is not very clear, it can be linked with the rise of vendors ‘ferriwalas’ in the eighteenth century.
 These people used to sell food items like boiled eggs or ‘moong-ke-daal’ or different types of sweets etc. while wandering in the streets of Kolkata.

 This was the century when the British invaded India.
 Bengal was their first gateway to encroach into the country.
 Many of the food items of today like egg rolls, cutlets etc are a mixture of British and Indian food which had gained popularity in the past and are still popular.

 Being a pathway or route to different trades Bengal had the chance to get connected to various parts of the world from ancient times.
 Also, Bengal had many rulers from Sultanates to the British.
-Thus the mix of culture was natural in Bengal and it impacted food, besides other things.
+Thus the mix of cultures was natural in Bengal and it impacted food, among other things.